libp2p/docs/content/concepts/nat/autonat.md

 AutoNAT allows a node to request other peers to dial its presumed public addresses.

-For private nodes located behind a NAT, it is strongly recommended:
+For private nodes located behind a NAT, it is strongly recommended to:
-to:

 - Not advertise private addresses
 - Get a reservation with a relay to improve connectivity to public networks